Punta Arenas, Patagonia, Chile

 Average time to visit

 The Stella Australis operates on a schedule of set departures throughout the Patagonian summer (October to April), with the best time to travel being November to March.
 Weather in Patagonia is always unpredictable year-round, so it is best to prepare for all seasons in a day whenever you are traveling.

-Call us on to start planning your vacation to Stella Australis or take a look at our itineraries to Patagonia
+To start planning your vacation to Stella Australis

 Take an unforgettable voyage on the Stella Australis through Tierra del Fuego's spectacular fjords, glaciers and channels separating Chile and Argentina.
 Enjoy visits to Cape Horn and the Magellan Strait, as well as marine wildlife-spotting opportunities.